Canning

 Fill jar with sugar water to neck of jar.

-Place cans in cold water.
+Place jars in cold water.
 Bring to boil.
-Water bath for 20 min once boiling
+Water bath for 20 minutes once boiling

 Joe and Laura Frey